Nicola Roberts

-Nicola Maria Roberts (born 5 October 1985) is a British pop singer.
-She rose to prominence in late 2002 upon winning a place in Girls Aloud, a girl group created through ITV's Popstars: The Rivals.
-The group's success helped them win the competition and they were later entered in Guinness World Records as the most successful reality television music-group.
-They enjoyed 20 consecutive top-ten singles, spawning five albums and positive critical responses.
+Nicola Maria Roberts (born 5 October 1985) is an English singer and songwriter.
+In 2002, Roberts was selected as a member of Girls Aloud, a pop girl group created through ITV's reality competition show Popstars: The Rivals.
+The group went on to receive large success, achieving a string of 20 consecutive UK top ten singles (including four number ones), two UK number one albums, five consecutive platinum-selling studio albums, and receiving nominations for five BRIT Awards, winning Best Single in 2009 for "The Promise".

-In 2008, after releasing the pale skin make-up collection Dainty Doll, Roberts advocated, in the documentary Nicola Roberts: The Truth About Tanning, a ban on underage usage of tanning beds.
-Her public stance with a British MP led to a bill which banned under-18s from using tanning beds.
-In 2011, Roberts released her debut solo album, Cinderella's Eyes, which peaked at number 17 on the UK Albums Chart, and respectively produced the successful single "Beat of My Drum".
-Two follow-up singles, "Lucky Day" and "Yo-Yo", both gained equally positive critical responses but were not huge hits.
-In February 2020, Roberts won the first series of ITV's The Masked Singer UK, masked as Queen Bee and in 2021, Roberts returned in the final of the second series as a guest judge.
-She later returned in the third series final in 2022 to perform a duet masked as Queen Bee with Markus Feehily masked as Robobunny.
+In 2011, Roberts released her debut solo studio album, Cinderella's Eyes, which peaked at number 17 on the UK Albums Chart.
+Its lead single, "Beat of My Drum", debuted at number 27 on the UK Singles Chart.
+Two follow-up singles, "Lucky Day" and "Yo-Yo", both gained equally positive critical responses.

+In February 2020, Roberts won the first series of ITV's The Masked Singer UK, masked as Queen Bee, and the following year, Roberts returned in the final of the second series as a guest judge.